Last updated on May 31, 2021 by The Counselor

 Don’t let yourself be caught off guard.
 Prepare for your interview by reviewing what questions to expect, and how to answer them.

 Be prepared with a list of questions to ask the employer so you’re ready when you asked if you have questions for the interviewer.
 Take a look, as well, at the questions you should not ask during a job interview and here are the worst interview answers that you should avoid at all costs.

 Badmouthing past employers

-Don’t make the mistake of badmouthing your boss or coworkers.
-It’s sometimes a smaller world than you think and you don’t know who your interviewer might know, including that boss who is an idiot… You also don’t want the interviewer to think that you might speak that way about his or her company if you leave on terms that aren’t the best.
+Don’t make the mistake of badmouthing your past boss or coworkers.
+It’s sometimes a smaller world than you think and you don’t know who your interviewer might know.
+You also don’t want the interviewer to think that you might speak that way about his or her company if you leave on terms that aren’t the best.

 When interviewing for a job, you want your employer to know that you can work well with other people and handle conflicts in a mature and effective way, rather than badmouthing your coworkers or talking about other people’s incompetence.